 All electrolyzer technologies experience gradual performance decline, affecting both efficiency and hydrogen purity.

-Typical degradation rates are 0.13-0.25% per 1,000 hours for PEM and Alkaline, with SOEC experiencing 0.5-1.0% per 1,000 hours.
+Typical degradation rates are 0.13-0.25% per 1,000 hours for PEM and alkaline, with SOEC experiencing 0.5-1.0% per 1,000 hours.

 Design implications: